 If an item has LC cataloging copy in OCLC, it is cataloged upon receipt.
 If the record has been fully cataloged by LC it will usually have an Encoding Level of blank.
 Authorized acquisitions staff verify that the received item matches the LC cataloging and complete the local processing needed to get the book fully cataloged in Orbis.
 Once cataloged for Orbis, the books are sent for marking, labeling, and shelving.

 OCLC records with encoding level 8 are Cataloging-in-Publication (CIP) records usually created by the Library of Congress.
 CIP records are created based on publisher information and must be reviewed carefully and updated to complete the cataloging.
 Upon receipt, authorized acquisitions units (such as Monograph Support at SML) will complete the cataloging and local processing, and the books will be sent for marking and labeling.
 If an OCLC library has already updated the CIP record to full standard level, OCLC policy is to leave the Encoding Level at 8 (blank means the update was done by LC).
-Instructions for completing CIP records following RDA rules are in the CIP Checklist.
+Instructions for completing CIP records following RDA rules are found at CIP Records.

 Records at standard level not cataloged by LC are used as preliminary records and are routed to the backlogs or to the cataloging unit.